barshchou/webappui-automation/README.md

 We don't have strict rules for our development flow.
 Everything is pretty standard:
   1. You branching from master (**always push empty branch after its creation, it will be a signal that you at least started work on a ticket**)
+  2. If you develop:
+  -  task - name branch in next notation `task/your_name/jira_ticket_id` (for example, `task/your_name/QA-666`)
-  2. If you develop test / framework feature - name branch in next notation **feature/your_name/jira_ticket_id** (for example, feature/Ernst/QA-666)
+  - story - name branch in next notation `feature/your_name/jira_ticket_id` (for example, `feature/your_name/QA-666`)
-  - If you developing hotfix -> **hotfix/your_name/ticket_name_OR_hotfix_name**
+  - hotfix -> `hotfix/your_name/ticket_name_OR_hotfix_name`

-  3. Assign Ernst and Vlad as a reviewers (for now, later review can do anyone else). **Get all approvals.** (for the start, it is important for us to check all new code since we want to follow already declared codestyle rules and structure).
+  3. If you are implementing test case with export document verification, then 'it's title HAVE TO contain 'Check export' string in exact this state!
+And spec name **HAS TO** contain .export. in it's name, for example: `QA-4667.export.spec.ts`

+  4. Use the pull request template to create PR, it is NECESSARY to check only 1 environment checkbox to trigger pull_request_check workflow appropriately.
+If you choose to run your tests on custom env, paste the link to customEnvLink URL section.
+This will trigger to run tests from your PR to check, if they work.
+Workflow for PR will run ONLY if you label it with ready_for_review label, it won't run even if you create pull request without this label

+  5. Assign at least 2 reviewers for your pull request. **Get at least 2 approvals**.

-  4. If you want to add improvements into someone's PR - branch from feature branch, make changes and create to PR into parents branch (naming: **feature/your_name/ticket_id__pr_changes**). *You can commit into someones branch*, **but you are allowed to do that in exceptional cases** (for example, PR almost merged and you need to run and apply ESLint changes)
+  6. If you want to add improvements into someone's PR - branch from feature branch, make changes and create to PR into parents branch (naming: feature/your_name/ticket_id__pr_changes). *You can commit into someones branch*, but this is allowed in exceptional cases (for example, PR almost merged and you need to run and apply ESLint changes or make some minor fixes for typos or comments).

-  5. When you got approvals - merge branch by yourself or ping someone who was a reviewer.
+  7. When you got approvals - merge branch by yourself or ping someone who was a reviewer.

   **NOTE**:
   - **please, while developing anything** - run `npm run tsc:watch` command in separate terminal instance (or split terminal into two).
 This will make TypeScript compilier keep an eye on your files changes and alert you when you forget, for example, update methods names after merge.
   - please, when writing commit message - add something meaningful, rather than "added some code".
 Good commit message: "[QA-something] added new actions into module_name" / "[misc] linter fixes".
 Bad commit message: "upd" / "fix"

-  - (ernst): I do not force to use small commits instead of big ones, but when commit something - think what you would do with the big one if you have to revert / reset or cherry-pick it.### GH Actions debug <a id="gh_actions_debug"></a>
+  ### Comp-plex end-to-end tests development <a id="compplex-e2e-flow"></a>

+TODO: add flow regarding comp-plex development later

+### Secrets update <a id="#secrets-update"></a>

+We have tests which requires login as specific user (Lead Appraiser, Appraiser user, Admin and etc), you can find them by `@permissions_roles` tag.

+Or we want store some secret data which is too complex and big to store in GH Actions secrets (any json-like structure).

+We could've store these secrets in GH Actions secrets, but in that case we won't have an option to edit them (especially, if we store a pretty big `json`).

+That's why we need AWS Secret Manager.
+We set there secret `Github/Cypress/User_Roles` which store data about User Roles (their usernames and passwords).
+If you want to edit/add secrets:

+TODO: better add link to Notion page with images
+1. Go to the AWS (use AWS SSO, which you can find in `Google apps` in your Bowery Gmail account).
+2. Select `GoogleSAMLPowerUserRole` in `bowery-prod` section.
+3. Find AWS Secret Manager in Search and navigate there.
+4. Paste secret name you want to edit or create your own (**IMPORTANT:** Naming convention for such secrets should be next - Github/Cypress/**, like `Github/Cypress/User_Roles`).

+  ### GH Actions debug <a id="gh_actions_debug"></a>

 If your task will be connected with GH Actions changes or you would like to check how your newly implemnted test can behave in GH Actions - you should use [act](https://github.com/nektos/act), rather then commit a lot of times into the repo and trigger the real pipeline.